gsaldutti/Forecasting-Net-Prophet/README.md

 ### Interfaces

-Google Colab
-The Facebook Prophet library can be difficult to install on some machines, so in this module you'll also get aquainted with Google Colab - an IDE that allows you to run Jupyter Notebooks in the cloud.
+Google Colab is an Integrated Development Environment (IDE) that allows users to run Jupyter Notebooks in the cloud.

 ### Work with GitHub
 * Repository created on GitHub
 * Files were committed using command line
 * My repository is organized, and includes Resources folder with CSV  project files,
-* Jupyter Notebook with code runs without errors.
+* Jupyter Notebook with code, runs without errors.
-* Answers on nesassary questions are included
+* Answers on questions are included

 ### How to install